 The Lakeway Heritage Commission was formed by a resolution of the City Council on July 16, 2001.
 Prior to that time, the organization was known as the Lakeway Historical Society, which was established in December 1988.
 They became a non-profit organization on March 31, 1993.

-The Lakeway City Council re-established the commission as a committee on Sept.
+The Lakeway City Council re-established the commission as the Lakeway Heritage Committee on Sept.
 17, 2018.

 The Committee was organized exclusively for these historical, educational, advisory and civic purposes: